ibexa/documentation-developer/docs/search/aggregation_reference/floatstats_aggregation.md

 # FloatStatsAggregation

-The Field-based [FloatStatsAggregation](../../api/php_api/php_api_reference/classes/Ibexa-Contracts-Core-Repository-Values-Content-Query-Aggregation-Field-FloatStatsAggregation.html) aggregates search results by the value of the Float Field and provides statistical information for the values.
+The field-based [FloatStatsAggregation](../../api/php_api/php_api_reference/classes/Ibexa-Contracts-Core-Repository-Values-Content-Query-Aggregation-Field-FloatStatsAggregation.html) aggregates search results by the value of the Float field and provides statistical information for the values.
 You can use the provided getters to access the values:

 - sum (`getSum()`)